KumarBandish/Fundamental-Of-Swift/README.md

 4. Struct vs Class, Type Casting: Checking type & Downcasting

-5. keyPath: Using keyPath, We can access value from class,struct,enum.
+5. keyPath: Using keyPath, We can access the value from class,struct,enum.